ChethanGunvith/Android-workmanager/README.md

 #### Behind the scenes
 Work manager chooses between job scheduler and a combination of alarmmanager and broadcast receivers. when running to guarantee that the work will keep running all of that information about a queued work is kept in a work manager bandaged database so that I can be resumed if it's ever stopped.

-By defult, work manager does its work off the main thread using executor behind the scenes.
+By defult, work manager does its work off the main thread using executor behind the scenes. if you want to handle threading in some other way there's rx Java worker and Coroutin worker which are available out of the box or for even more control you can make your own worker class by extending listenable worker and defining your exact threading

 #### chains of dependent work
 Work manager truly shines is when you create chains of dependent work, let's say that I want to add a filter to multiple pictures compress those pictures together and then batch upload the compressed file to share with the world assuming you created all of your work

+There is a ton more that you can do with work manager you can specify things like
+- periodic work for work that needs to run repeatedly
+- unique work
+- tagged work so that you can query it or cancel related work
+- back off policies for retrying

 Below link helps to learn more on it